≡ Menu

 * Free cash flow is the difference between net cash from operations and capital expenditures.

-Free cash flow is defined as operating cash flow minus capital expenditures as shown in the following equation:
+Free cash flow is defined as operating cash flow less capital expenditures as shown in the following equation:

 Free cash flow = operating cash flow – capital expenditures